 If you get recurring cold sore outbreaks, or you’re going through a particularly serious cold sore outbreak, it’s generally best to talk to your doctor about switching from an over-the-counter cold sore treatment to a prescription antiviral medicine.

 Acyclovir was one of the first oral antiviral drugs to come onto the market.
-It was developed in the 1970s and originally used as a treatment for chickenpox.
-Today, it’s one of the most widely used prescription drugs for treating cold sores and genital herpes (both caused by HSV).
+It was developed in the 1970s and is today one of the most widely used prescription drugs for treating cold sores and genital herpes (both caused by HSV).

 Taken orally, acyclovir is absorbed by your body and starts inhibiting the HSV-1 or HSV-2 virus from reproducing within your body.
 It works quickly and effectively, giving you faster healing in the event of a cold sore outbreak.

 Despite these advantages, acyclovir does have some downsides.
-The biggest of these is that it isn’t very bioavailable, meaning only a small amount of the drug makes its way through the liver and into your system.
+One of the biggest of these is that it isn’t very bioavailable when compared to other drugs associated with it, like valacyclovir, meaning a smaller amount of the drug makes its way through the liver and into your system.